rmadulka/checkers-app/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
+Fortunately all of our user stories' acceptance criteria pass, however, throughout the sprint we had multiple failures when updating the Acceptance Testing sheet.
+For this sprint we focused mostly on moves and in which we had a plethora of bugs involving forcing jump moves for both simple and king pieces.
+When testing, comments were left mentioning bugs occurring within the Acceptance Testing sheet and it was later updated once those code fixes were made.
+Overall, all of our user stories have been thoroughly tested and approved for this current sprint.
 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that